osmond/flora/README.md

 ## Rate limits and caching

-Species suggestions are fetched from third-party APIs that may enforce rate limits.
+Species suggestions are powered by the OpenAI API, which may enforce rate limits.
 The `/api/species` endpoint keeps a short-lived in-memory cache keyed by query string to avoid hitting those limits repeatedly.